Ray (Bump of Chicken album)

 Ray is the seventh studio album by Japanese band Bump of Chicken, released through Toy's Factory on March 12, 2014.

+Album

+"Niji wo Matsu Hito" was used as the main theme to the film Gatchaman, "Zero" was used as the main theme for Final Fantasy Type-0, "Tomodachi no Uta" was used as the ending theme for Doraemon: Nobita and the New Steel Troops—Winged Angels, and "Good Luck" was used as the main theme for Always: Sunset on Third Street '64.

+Reception

 It debuted atop the Oricon Albums Chart, selling 182,003 copies in its first week.

-"Niji wo Matsu Hito" was used as the main theme to the film Gatchaman, "Zero" was used as the main theme for Final Fantasy Type-0, "Tomodachi no Uta" was used as the ending theme for Doraemon: Nobita and the New Steel Troops—Winged Angels, and "Good Luck" was used as the main theme for Always: Sunset on Third Street '64.